abhikr2210/Quiz-Pro/README.md

-# QuizApp
+# Quiz Pro

-QuizApp is an Android application that allows users to test their knowledge across various subjects.
+Quiz Pro is an Android application that allows users to test their knowledge across various subjects.
 The app offers quizzes in 5 different subjects, providing a fun and interactive way to learn and practice.

 ## Features